 Double Coffee Ganache Cheesecake Recipe

 Decadent, rich, and roasty just like your favorite cup of Fresh Roasted Coffee, this Double Coffee Ganache Cheesecake is good enough to take top billing on your dessert menu this year.
 Take that brick of fruit cake and birthday cake and just yeet them out the window.
 This cheesecake is impeccably creamy, mildly chewy, and will 100% make you the proud parent of a food baby.
 Congrats!
-While we may not be baking for a bunch of people this year, we could all use a little comfort food with 2020 safely behind us, and this cheesecake is just the way to do it.

 - It’s not just plain ol’ cheesecake.